 Emulating classic vintage hardware, the plug-in provides a subset of a more feature rich EQP-1A style EQ.
-The characteristic separate boost and attenuate controls shape the frequency response, while the same innovative algorithms used for the PTC-2A recreate a genuine analogue filter response without requiring conventional CPU intensive techniques.
+The characteristic separate boost and attenuate controls shape the frequency curves, while the same innovative algorithms used for the PTC-2A recreate a genuine analogue filter response without additional latency or high CPU demand.

 System Requirements - Windows:

 - 32Bit Systems: Windows 7 or later and a VST compatible host application.

 - 64Bit Systems: Windows 7 or later (64Bit) and a VST compatible host application.

 - Requires Mac OS X v.10.8 - v.10.12